tutors-sdk/tutors/cli/tests/fixtures/sample_courses/minimal_course/course.md

 # Introduction to Programming

-A comprehensive introduction to programming concepts for beginners.
+A comprehensive introduction to programming concepts for beginners, following Tutors course structure conventions.

-This course covers fundamental programming concepts including variables, data types, control flow, and basic problem-solving techniques.